 Why erythritol is the best choice for the keto sugar substitute?

-Erythritol is a magical keto sugar: it’s the one sugar alcohol that you don’t need to count the carbs for.
+Erythritol is a magical keto sugar: it’s a sugar alcohol that you don’t need to count the carbs for.
 Erythritol net carbs = ZERO

 Really.
 Not one single carb from erythritol is absorbed in your body.
 Erythritol is is non caloric, non glycemic, and non insulinemic – it does not provoke an insulin response.
-You can just ignore the amount of erythritol that you add to the recipe.
-Count it as you would water.
+When counting macros or calories, you can just ignore the amount of erythritol that you add to the recipe.
+Count it as you would water!

 But even with all these qualities, erythritol by itself is not perfect.
 The cons of pure erythritol are: